Worklytics/psoxy/docs/faq-security.md

 See [GCP Authentication and Authorization](gcp/authentication-authorization.md) for more details.

+And always remember: an IP is **not** an authenticated identity for a client, and should not be relied upon as an authentication mechanism.
+IPs can be spoofed.
+It is at best an extra control.

 ## Can Psoxy instances be deployed behind an AWS API Gateway?

 Yes - and prior to March 2022 this was necessary.
 But AWS has released